GemeenteUtrecht/zaakafhandelcomponent/backend/doc/authorization.rst

 Permission types
 ----------------
 Each permission has the object type the permission relates to.
-For now two object types are supported:
+For now three object types are supported:

 * zaak (case)
 * document
+* report

 Each permission provides the right to perform one of the following types of operations: